 Shortcuts to the viewing modes, including Live View, are indicated by the addition of a curved arrow icon in the lower-left corner of the button.

 Current contextual position, or indication that a tool is turned on are displayed with a blue dot in upper left corner of the icons.

-Features available from the Home Screen
+Features available In the top rov